How Can Older Adults Ensure They Are Getting Enough Omega-6 and Omega-9 Fatty Acids?

 It’s important to note that individual needs for omega-6 and omega-9 fatty acids can vary based on factors such as activity level, metabolic rate, and underlying health conditions.
 Consulting with a healthcare professional or registered dietitian can help determine your specific needs and ensure you are meeting your suggested intake.
 Additionally, factors such as medication use or nutrient deficiencies may also affect your individual requirements.

-Also See: Can Supplements Help With Age-related Changes In Taste And Smell?
+Also See: Can Vitamin Supplements Help With Age-Related Hearing Loss?

 Challenges Faced by Older Adults in Meeting Omega-6 and Omega-9 Needs